-Dr. Fedders has been serving as Chair of the Department of Education in the GGSE since July of 2024.
-As Chair, he has major responsibilities for coordinating the work of the faculty, creating teaching assignments, monitoring the curriculum and course offerings, administering the department's budget, hiring and supervising faculty, and coordinating review of the faculty for merit advancement and promotion.
-The Chair also works with students and GSAE leadership, and he is involved in student-related matters with the departmental Vice Chair and Graduate Advisor, including the assignment of the department's Teaching Assistants, review of students' progress, and addressing students' concerns while in the department.
-In addition to his role as Chair, Dr. Fedders engages in the typical tasks of a Teaching Professor in the department, consisting of teaching, advising students, professional activities, and university and public service.
-His primary teaching responsibilities are special education courses in the Teacher Education Program.
+Dr. Fedders has been serving as Chair of the Department of Education in the GGSE since July of 2021.
+Apart from the typical tasks of all professors in the Department comprising research, teaching, service and advising students, he has major responsibility for administering the Department's budget, hiring and supervising faculty, coordinating the work of the faculty, creating teaching assignments, monitoring course offerings, and coordinating review of the faculty for merit advancement and promotion.
+The Chair also works on student-related issues with the departmental Vice Chair and Graduate Advisor, including assigning the Department's Teaching Assistants, reviewing aspects of students' progress, and addressing students' concerns and/or difficulties during their study programs in the department.